HOME SEARCH ALL TOPICS

 The cows and the bull

 The cows were milked twice a day in the cowshed.
 They were taken into the cowshed at night and led out to the fields in the daytime.
 The bull, though, was not allowed in the fields with the cows because he could be dangerous.
-He had a ring through his nose.
-He lived inside a barn except for when he was brought out to service a cow.
+He lived inside a barn He had a ring through his nose for a rope to be inserted so that he could be led out when necessary to out to service a cow.
 Farmers knew when a cow was ready for servicing because her milk was drying up or it was some time since she calved.
-The cows were bred for meat as well as for milk.

 The pigs